The Tattooist of Auschwitz: Plot

-Genre and style

-The Tattooist of Auschwitz fits into the genre of Holocaust fiction.
-Morris writes using simple, short sentences from a third-person point of view where Lale is the omniscient narrator and protagonist of the story.

-According to Steve Walker, Morris "welds the historical events – and real people – on to a fictional frame."

-The novel utilises many elements of the Romantic genre, specifically through the key plot line of Lale and Gita's love story.

 Reception

 Timonthy Niedermann, writing in The New York Journal of Books, calls the novel “at once sobering and poignant, both weighted with unspeakable horrors and uplifted by the unique hope of love”.
 He felt that while the book lacks physical descriptions, and Morris is “vague about the specifics of the extermination process”, her depiction of humanity in the characters is a strength.

 Wanda Witek-Malicka from the Auschwitz Memorial Research Center, writing in Memoria, offered historical criticism, questioning the novel's factual inaccuracies and stating that the entire image of reality at Auschwitz displayed in the book is built on “exaggerations, misinterpretations and understatements”.
 She warns that those who read the Czech translation of the book may take its stories as fact, which the Memorial Center believes is "dangerous and disrespectful to history".

 A key concern for the Auschwitz Memorial Research Center was Morris' claim that Gita's identification number tattooed on her arm was 34902, stating "we do not find any surviving documents with her personal data or relating to number 34902 issued in the women's series" and that a prisoner arriving at Auschwitz at the time Gita arrived could not have received such a high number.
 Witek-Malicka states that, according to Gita's own testimony, her identification number was 4562.
 Another major concern was that the sexual relationship between Cilka and Johann Schwarzhuber would have been impossible in reality.
 Witek-Malicka also rejects Morris' claims that Doctor Mengele conducted sterilisation tests on men in Auschwitz and that in 1942 Lale gave Gita penicillin for her typhoid fever; this antibiotic was not widely available until after the war.
 Witek-Malicka also stated that there was no historical precedent for a scene where female prisoners smuggle gunpowder under their fingernails.

 Hirsh, Láníček, Mitschke & Shields, writing in the Australian Journal of Jewish Studies, state that creative license is common, but that “Heather Morris’ steadfast reliance on conversations she shared with Lale Sokolov towards the end of his life have contributed to a simplification that narrows understanding of the reality of Auschwitz”.
 They note the flattening of the experiences of the character, Gita Furman, as an example of this simplification.